 Getting there with Loco2

 I love taking trains.
 It means I can get some work done on my laptop while occasionally glancing at the beautiful English countryside.
 I made a booking really easily via Loco2.
-Loco2 covers 2 countries, has over 37 operators and stops in more than 20,000 stations across Europe.
+Loco2 covers over 20 countries, has over 37 operators and stops in more than 20,000 stations across Europe.
 The company was launched in 2012 by committed train travelers.
 What I love most is the story behind the name of the company.
 Loco2 means ‘Low CO2’ due to simplified booking processes.
 Almost a decade later, this amazing company is making a difference in modern travel by train!
 Make sure to check them out here.

 From London to York it takes 2 hours.
 I arrived in a fairly larger train station, much bigger than one would expect.
 As soon as I walked out, I was only a 5-minute walk from the railway station, which I found super convenient.